Arsey-Tracy/AI-CHATBOT/README.md

 #  AI Chatbot developed with Flask & Google Gemini

-A simple Mordern, responsive chatbot built using Flask, Javascript, HTML, and CSS, powered by Google Gemini AI. this chatbot suppoerts Markdown syntax and features a clean scrollable UI.
+A simple Mordern, responsive chatbot built using Flask, Javascript, HTML, and CSS, powered by Google Gemini AI. this chatbot supports Markdown syntax and features a clean scrollable UI.

 🚀 Features